 Files in your Home directory do exist on an external server.

-Depending on the settings made by your Filr administrator, you access both these types of files by clickingin the masthead.
+Depending on the settings made by your Filr administrator, you access both types of files by clickingin the masthead.